 Moving right along, I also made several purchases, and I will speak at length about this in the days to come – this should also include a review of Finder: Voice, which I have finally purchased.
 I ended up spending much more than I had initially anticipated, but don’t feel poorer for it, which is good I suppose.

 Top Shelf and the Boom/KaBoom/Archaia booths probably stuck out the most to me, as did IDW’s involvement with Monkeybrain.
 Amelia Cole and the Unknown World made it home with me!
-Also in true Johnny-come-lately fashion I discovered Playlists, and that it was a successful Kickstarter – this too made it home with me.
+Also in true Johnny-come-lately fashion I discovered Playlist, and that it was a successful Kickstarter – this too made it home with me.

 Finally, here are the so-called winners.